masneyb/shotwell-site-generator/photobook-helper/README.md

   `files.txt` will only contain the input images to use for the collage.

+- Paste the contents of the generated `files.txt` file into the [photo-sorter.html](photo-sorter.html) page via a web browser to help filter the list of photos even further.

 - If you want to add text to a page, then use ImageMagick to create that text on a separate image and add it to the top of `files.txt`: